santibpz/RETO_TC2005B/videojuego/GDD.md

 ### **Gameplay**

-The game is set in a pre-civilization world and the player takes on the role of the main character Kael as he goes through different levels where he has to scavenge for resources such as materials for crafting weapons to kill the enemies and depend on his tribe´s animal, the wolf, to track his son down.
+The game is set in a pre-civilization world and the player takes on the role of the main character Kael as he goes through different levels where he has to scavenge for resources such as materials for crafting weapons to kill the enemies and protect his tribe´s animal, the wolf, to track his son down.

 The player starts the game in the forbidden forest where he can explore the world and learn to craft his first weapons by interacting with the environment.
-The main character has an initial tool, the hand axe, which can be used to chop down trees or work the stone rocks to craft different weapons.
-The weapons that can be crafted are bows and arrows, slings, atlatls, spears, clubs, stone knives and blades and each of them require different resources/materials that the player needs to collect from the environment.
+The main character has two initial tool, the hand axe, which can be used to chop down trees and a pick axe, to work the stone rocks to craft different weapons.
+The weapons that can be crafted are bows and arrows, wooden sword, slingshots, spears, boomerangs and stone knives and each of them require different resources/materials that the player needs to collect from the environment.

-The weapons have different stats that describe a characteristic about the weapon, such as the amount of damage the weapon inflicts when it hits an enemy (damage), the speed with which the weapon can execute an attack (speed) and the resistance of the weapon against wear and tear (durability).
+The weapons have different stats that describe a characteristic about the weapon, such as the amount of damage the weapon inflicts when it hits an enemy (damage), the speed with which the weapon can execute an attack (speed) and the resistance of the weapon efficiency of the weapon during combat (efficiency).

 The goal of the game is to rescue the son from the leader of the Bear Tribe.
-In order to do this, the player must decide to craft the best weapons to fight off enemies and protect the wolf long enough for it to determine which way his son was taken.
-The player is able to run, jump, attack in different ways depending on the weapon being used and use a special ability which will allow the player to select between 2 choices; either choose to use the wolf to cause significant damage to the enemies or choose to restore a percentage of his health bar.
-This special ability will be represented as a bar in the game that will be filling up as the player kills enemies.
-Once the bar is full, he can make the appropriate choice.
+In order to do this, the player must decide to craft the best weapons to fight off enemies and protect the wolf throughout the level.
+The wolf will travel from point A to point B and during each level and the player must make its way through the world fighting off enemies and ensuring the protection of its companion.

+The player is able to walk, run, and attack in different ways depending on the weapon being used.
+In the beginning of the game, the player starts off with a fairly weak and poorly equipped character.
+As the player goes through the levels, he can accumulate coins by killing enemies.
+The player can then use these coins to increase the stats of the weapons that he crafts or to restore a percentage of his health bar.

 The player will start with a full health bar and whenever the player takes damage from an enemy attack, an amount of the health will be deducted depending on the strength of the enemy attack.
 Throughout the game, the player can customize the main character by deciding the weapons which will be used at a certain moment to attack enemies.
 The player is able to craft the weapons mentioned above but it is only allowed to carry 2 weapons at once.
-Therefore, the player can select only 2 weapons from the inventory, and can change his current weapons when Kael gets to one of several checkpoints present throughout the map.
-Everytime the player gets out of the checkpoint, all defeated enemies in previous levels will revive, this in case the player wants to get back to those levels.
+Therefore, the player can select only 3 weapons from the inventory, and can change his current weapons every 5 minutes.

-In the beginning of the game, the player starts off with a fairly weak and poorly equipped character.
-As the player goes through the different levels, he can accumulate experience points (XP), by killing enemies, that he can use to increase the stats of the weapons that he crafts.
-The experience points enable the player to level up and be stronger during battle in each level.

 As the player progresses through the game, he will encounter more challenging enemies, requiring him to use different strategies and weapons to defeat them.
-Enemies are of three types and have different resistance and vulnerability levels to the main character´s weapons.
-Grims are short range attacking enemies that move fast and are resistant to clubs and stone blades but vulnerable to thrown arrows.
-On the other hand, Shielders are armored enemies that move slow but are resistant to short range attacking weapons such as stone knives and blades, but vulnerable to spears, clubs and arrows.
-Finally, Marauders are long range attacking enemies that throw arrows at the enemy.
-This enemy is resistant to arrows and slings and vulnerable to the wolf attack combo.
+Enemies are of three types: Grims are short range attacking enemies that use a stone knife to attack the player.
+Impalers are also short range attacking enemies that use a spear to attack the player.
+Finally, Marauders are long range attacking enemies that throw arrows at the player.

 ### **Mindset**